Dumbrovskii/KFE-Codec-2/README.md

 ## Requirements

 - Python 3.8+
-- The Python packages listed in `requirements.txt`
+- The Python packages listed in `requirements.txt` (including `numba` for optimized cpECSK processing)

 Install the dependencies with: